 - It protects manufacturers/brands against retailers who charge prices that are too low;

 - It promotes fair competition between selling points in different distribution channels;

 - It therefore also protects small retailers from the large chains;

 - It protects the margins of retailers so that they do not have to respond to price fighters.

 Do you also want to keep an eye on your prices?

-Are you curious if your resellers or other points of sale keep to the agreements?
-Get insight into the market at a glance.
-Try Pricesearch for free for 14 days and get insights in your market.
+Are you curious if your resellers or other points of sale stick to the agreements?
+Try Pricesearch for free for 14 days and get these insights in your specific market.

 Does the MAP policy violate the antitrust law?